mkutz/screenplay-workshop-parabank/README.md

 Nice.

-Since the actor itself can now contain knowledge, reduce the `performAs` parameters to just the [Actor] instance.

-Let's improve this a bit further by putting our magically working user name and password into a new static method `defaultCredentials`, which does not take any parameters.
+Let's improve this a bit further by putting our magically working username and password into a new static method `defaultCredentials`, which does not take any parameters.

 // Add `defaultCredentials` and move username and password from `BaseScreenplay` to `Credentials` class.